Full Schedule Industry Track Schedule

 12:00 pm – 1:00 pm

-Featuring: Adrian Lurie, Anthony Po, Austin Null and more
+Featuring: Adrian Lurie (CEO at Dragonfruit), Anthony Po, Austin Null (Chief Creator Officer at We Get It) and more

 Building a successful channel or company requires a smartly structured operation that keeps the content flowing and the business growing.
 In this session, leading creators and executives pull back the curtain on how they’ve built and scaled their operations, from hiring key roles to designing workflows that balance creativity with efficiency.
 Don’t miss this rare opportunity to learn about the org structures, operational practices, and leadership strategies powering success in creator-first world.